 While the information provided by many routine tests may be used by nearly all physicians, regardless of specialty, many other procedures are more specialized in nature.
 One of the primary growth strategies of the Company is the continued expansion of its specialty and niche businesses, which involve certain types of unique testing capabilities and/or client requirements.
 In general, the specialty and niche businesses are designed to serve two market segments: (i) markets which are not served by the routine clinical testing laboratory and therefore are subject to less stringent regulatory and reimbursement constraints; and (ii) markets which are served by the routine testing laboratory and offer the possibility of adding related services from the same supplier.
 The Company's research and development group continually seeks new and improved technologies for early diagnosis.
 For example, the Company's Center for Molecular Biology and Pathology ("CMBP") is a leader in molecular diagnostics and polymerase chain reaction ("PCR") technologies which are often able to provide earlier and more reliable information regarding HIV, genetic diseases, cancer and many other viral and bacterial diseases.
-In August 2000, the Company acquired Los Angeles-based National Genetics Institute, Inc. ("NGI"), a leader in the development of PCR assays for hepatitis C ("HCV").
-In June 2001, the Company acquired Minneapolis-based Viro-Med Laboratories, Inc., which offers molecular microbial testing services with a primary focus on advanced oncology testing.
+In August 2000, the Company acquired Los Angelesbased National Genetics Institute, Inc. ("NGI"), a leader in the development of PCR assays for hepatitis C ("HCV").
+In June 2001, the Company acquired Minneapolis-based Viro-Med Laboratories, Inc., which offers molecular microbial testing using real time PCR platforms.
+On January 17, 2003, the Company acquired DIANON, a leading provider of anatomic pathology and genetic testing services with a primary focus on advanced oncology testing.
 Management believes these technologies may represent a significant savings to managed care organizations by increasing the detection of early stage (treatable) diseases.
 The following are specialty and niche businesses in which the Company offers testing and related services: